sblantipodi/firefly_luciferin/README.md

 This API captures and delivers captured frames in GPU memory.

 If you are running Windows 8 or Windows 10/11 you can use `Desktop Duplication API (DDUPL)`, it's the fastest implementation yet, no lag, no stutter, very small usage of resources.
 DDUPL is accessed via [JNA](https://github.com/java-native-access/jna) using the [GStreamer bindings for Java](https://gstreamer.freedesktop.org/bindings/java.html).

+## Deep integration with your OS
+Thanks to the Java Foreign Function and Memory API, Luciferin is deeply integrated with your operating system through a series of bindings to native libraries.
+This guarantees maximum efficiency and compatibility.

 ## Contribute
 You can contribute to Luciferin by: